What To Do After Catching Your First Queen Ant!

 To answer this important question, we first need to understand the difference between fully claustral and semi-claustral queens.

-Now that we know the differences between these two types of funding options, we need to check whether our queen is fully claustral or not.
+Now that we know the differences between these two types of founding options, we need to check whether our queen is fully claustral or not.
 To do that, we have to find out which species of ant our queen belongs to.

 If you don’t know it yet, you can ask a question in one of the many online forums dedicated to ant keeping, sending them some pictures of your newly caught queen.
 When you have the name of the species, check online whether she’s a fully claustral species or not.